illinoistech-itm/jhajek/README.md

 ## Something Interesting About You

 It doesn't look like it now, but I played American Football in high school and junior college.
 I managed to register one tackle to my credit in college.

+A little know fact, being in my mid 40s I was part of the early internet and was partially responsible for creating "Rick-rolling".
+If you don't believe me, check out these links to prove this fact: [links:](https://www.youtube.com/watch?v=dQw4w9WgXcQ "definitely not rick-rolling you...")